fbpx

 Use a 0-100% battery meter to gauge your energy levels and dizziness on any given day.
 Keep in mind tasks you do will drain your batter, just like using your phone will drain it.
 Don’t let your energy battery (or phone battery) reach zero.
 It’s easier to charge when you’re at 70-80% than when you’re at 10%.

-6 Tips & Tricks to Pace with Dizzness
+6 Tips & Tricks to pace with dizzness

 Take a look at these 6 tips to strategize your day.
 Consider your energy/dizzy battery for the day and these tips to map out your day.
 Reminder, it’s okay to ask for help, to prep part of a task for a later day (like soaking dishes), or delegate to another family member or service.